top of page

 Marvel Comics is now a multimedia juggernaut, dominating pop culture in nearly all forms.
 This universe of flawed heroes and cosmic adventures began with two middle-aged men, veterans of the comic book industry.
 Given a mandate to copy the success of the Distinguished Competition, Stan Lee found a way to transcend the junk culture ghetto of "children's magazines," while Jack Kirby created an outlet for his wild and extravagant visions of gods and cosmic upheaval.
 Yet, as time wore on, neither could fully understand the needs, pains, or point of view of the other.
 A tale of ego and jealousy, and the creation of the house of ideas.

-The House of Ideas will premiere at City Lit Theatre in Chicago, IL in the Fall of 2024
+The House of Ideas is now playing in a world premiere production at City Lit Theatre in Chicago, IL.

 Short Plays